Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Introduction

-We then prove estimates (\ref{estimate:key-2 for almost optimal}) by proving Theorem \ref{Thm:biScattering} in \S \ref{sec:Hnls vs NLS}.
+We then prove estimate (\ref{estimate:key-2 for almost optimal}) by proving Theorem \ref{Thm:biScattering} in \S \ref{sec:Hnls vs NLS}.
 Though (\ref {NLS:opening cubic}) is $H^{\frac{1}{2}}$ critical instead of $H^{1}$ critical, the error estimate (\ref{nls difference:almost optimal}) yielding $ N^{-q\beta }$ is critical in the sense that all spatial derivatives and space-time H\"{o}lder norms are fully absorbed in the estimates.
 That is, one has no choice but to use the $U$-$V$ spaces for the $N\rightarrow \infty $ scattering proof.
 It then forces the $t\rightarrow \infty $ argument to be in the $U$-$V$ spaces as well.
 Theorem \ref{Thm:biScattering} is the 1st bi-scattering theorem of its type and it is obvious by this paper that it has direct applications.
 Another highlight of the proof is that it employs the full strength of the $\mathbb{R}^{d}$ Schr\"{o}dinger bilinear estimate.
-Finally, we provide the first proof of the optimality of the $N^{-\beta }$ rate, which has been mentioned multiple times with physical insight but no proof in the Fock space literature, via the method of space-time resonance in \S \ref{sec:optimality}.
+Finally, we provide the first proof of the optimality of the $N^{-\beta }$ rate, which has been mentioned multiple times with physical insight in the literature, via the method of space-time resonance in \S \ref{sec:optimality} .

 Putting \S \ref{sec:bbgky vs Hnls} and \S \ref{sec:Hnls vs NLS} together concludes the proof of the main theorems, Theorem \ref{thm:convergence rate main theorem} and Corollary \ref{Cor:Optimal N-body rate}.
-It is surprising that under the simple scheme in this paper, without too much extra work, the hierarchy approach yields convergence rate estimate which was monopolized by the Fock space approach.
+It is surprising that under the simple scheme in this paper, without too much extra work, the hierarchy approach yields convergence rate estimate which was obtainable, so far, only via the Fock space approach.
 Moreover, it eliminates the $H^{1}$ vs $H^{4}$ regularity gap by requiring $H^{1}$ or $H^{1+\varepsilon }$ regularity.
-It is also astonishing that the almost optimal or optimal in $N$ convergence rate can be obtained with this easy method.\footnote{ In fact, obtaining the optimal $N^{-\beta }$ rate using the Fock space approach \cite{BS} assuming $H^{4}$ was not long ago.
-But one should notice that \cite{BS} was done in the much harder $\beta =1$ case.} The discovery of this simple hierarchy approach is the main novelity of this paper.
+It is also astonishing that the almost optimal or optimal in $N$ convergence rate can be obtained with this easy method.\footnote{ Obtaining the optimal $N^{-\beta }$ rate using the Fock space approach assuming $H^{4}$ has been done in the much harder $\beta =1$ case.
+See \cite {BS}.} The discovery of this simple hierarchy approach is the main novelity of this paper.